-- Blood collection around the testes which resolves slowly or requires surgical removal. - Possible infection of the incision or the testis requiring further treatment with antibiotics or surgical drainage.
+- Recurrence of the cyst. - Blood collection around the testes which resolves slowly or requires surgical removal. - Possible infection of the incision or the testicle, requiring further treatment with antibiotics or surgical drainage.

-Rare (less than one in fifty)
+Rare(less than one in fifty)

-- Recurrence of fluid collection - Chronic pain in the testicle or scrotum
+- Scarring of the epididymis causing impaired infertility. - Chronic pain in the testicle or scrotum.